EventGeek relaunches as Circa to help marketers embrace virtual events – TechCrunch

 EventGeek was a Y Combinator-backed startup that offered tools to help large enterprises manage the logistics of their events.
 So with the COVID-19 pandemic essentially eliminating large-scale conferences, at least in-person, it’s not exactly surprising that the company had to reinvent itself.

-Today, EventGeek relaunched as Circa, with a new focus on virtual events. founder and CEO Alex Patriquin said that Circa is reusing some pieces of EventGeek’s existing technology, but he estimated that 80% of the platform is new.
+Today, EventGeek relaunched as Circa, with a new focus on virtual events.
+Founder and CEO Alex Patriquin said that Circa is reusing some pieces of EventGeek’s existing technology, but he estimated that 80% of the platform is new.

-While the relaunch was only just became official, the startup says its software has already been used to adapt 40,000 in-person events into virtual conferences and webinars.
+While the relaunch only just became official, the startup says its software has already been used to adapt 40,000 in-person events into virtual conferences and webinars.

-The immediate challenge, Patriquin said, is simply figuring out how to throw a virtual event — something that Circa offers a playbook for.
+The immediate challenge, Patriquin said, is simply figuring out how to throw a virtual event — something for which Circa offers a playbook.
 But the startup’s goals go beyond virtual event logistics.

 “Our new focus is really more at the senior marketing stakeholder level, helping them have a unified view of the customer,” Patriquin said.